Invenietis/CK-Core/README.md

 Contains LowLevel helpers, for example a DLLImportAttribute that handles defining different dlls regarding the computer's architecture (32 or 64 bit).

 ###CK.MultiTrait###
-Contains classes that can be used to handle the combination of different tags.
+Contains classes that can be used to handle the combination of different tags (traits) in a determinist manner.
-For example, making sure that Alt+Ctrl+Home == Ctrl+Alt+Home == Alt+Home+Ctrl.
+For example, making sure that Alt+Ctrl+Home == Ctrl+Alt+Home == Alt+Home+Ctrl and that Ctrl+Home > Ctrl: a total order exists on the
+set of traits combinations based on lexicographical order for atomic trait and the number of traits in a composite.
-It is also used by the CiviKey project to handle the fact that Ctrl+Alt+Suppr & Alt+Ctrl+Suppr both trigger the Ctrl+Alt+Suppr action.
+It is actually used by the CiviKey project (Keyboard plugin) to handle keys combination.

 ###CK.Reflection###
 Contains Reflection helper classes.